Polynomial time guarantees for sampling based posterior inference in high-dimensional generalised linear models

 \section{Abstract}

 The problem of computing posterior functionals in general high-dimensional statistical models with possibly non-log-concave likelihood functions is considered.
-Based on the proof strategy of \cite{nickl2020a}, but using only local likelihood conditions and without relying on M-estimation theory, non-asymptotic statistical and computational guarantees are provided for gradient based MCMC algorithms.
+Based on the proof strategy of Nickl and Wang (2022), but using only local likelihood conditions and without relying on M-estimation theory, nonasymptotic statistical and computational guarantees are provided for a gradient based MCMC algorithm.
 Given a suitable initialiser, these guarantees scale polynomially in key algorithmic quantities.
-The abstract results are applied to several concrete statistical models, including density estimation, nonparametric regression with generalised linear models and a cononical statistical non-linear inverse problem from PDEs.
+The abstract results are applied to several concrete statistical models, including density estimation, nonparametric regression with generalised linear models and a canonical statistical non-linear inverse problem from PDEs.

 \textit{MSC 2000 subject classification}: Primary: 62F15, 62G05, 65C05;

 \textit{Keywords:} Generalised linear model, nonparametric Bayes, Gaussian process prior, exit times, Langevin MCMC.